 - Continue to significantly increase our annual revenue each year.

 Here are two special stories that illustrate what we do for the companion animals, pet guardians and pet protectors of BC:

 Helping the Animal Welfare Community

 In February 2014, we held our most successful seminar to date providing those involved in animal welfare, rescue, and rehabilitation within B.C. – from vets and vet techs to rescue volunteers – with a special presentation on “Compassion Fatigue” given by Registered Clinical Counselor, Laurel Horn.
 Over 40 people attended this first-of-its-kind event learning everything from signs and symptoms indicating burnout to ways to recharge and find balance again in such important but challenging work.

 Stepping up When Others Can’t

 Meet Mica, an adorable lab mix puppy purchased from a backyard breeder in Surrey off of Kijiji who almost died as she arrived at her new home due to a completely preventable disease, Parvovirus.
-Mica’s new family could not afford the vet bills to save her so under our Roxy’s Relief program, we were able to fund her vet care saving her life… one puppy out of many that die or are euthanized every year because of careless and inhumane breeding.
+Mica’s new family could not afford the vet bills to save her so under our Roxy’s Relief program (now Better at Home), we were able to fund her vet care saving her life… one puppy out of many that die or are euthanized every year because of careless and inhumane breeding.
 This reiterates the importance of our Pets Are Not Products educational campaign and the need to ban the retail sale of cats, dogs, and rabbits in stores, in newspapers and online.